rabbah/nimbella-cli/doc/README.md

 ---

-<h2 id="overview-of-nimbella-projects-actions-and-deployment">Overview of Nimbella projects, actions, and deployment</h2>
+## Overview of Nimbella projects, actions, and deployment

 A Nimbella _project_ is a logical grouping of static web content and _actions_.
 An action is a function or program encoded in a programming language supported by the Nimbella Cloud (e.g., JavaScript, PHP, Python, Java,  Go, or Swift).
 An action usually produces some output in response to an event.
 For example, an action can be used to convert an image to text, update a stock portfolio, or generate a QR code.
 Actions are usually grouped into _packages_, but you can create them without a package qualifier if you wish.